Socialist Party (Indonesia)

-The Socialist Party (Partai Sosialis, PS) was socialist political party in Indonesia which existed from 1945 to 1948.
+The Socialist Party (Partai Sosialis, PS) was a socialist political party in Indonesia which existed from 1945 to 1948.
 The party was founded as a merger between the Socialist People's Party (Paras) of Prime Minister Sutan Sjahrir and Socialist Party of Indonesia (Parsi) of Defence Minister Amir Sjarifuddin.
 Sjahrir became chairman of the unified party, whilst Sjarifuddin became vice-chairman.

-In January 1946, the party and its youth wing Pesindo, joined (along with all other major political forces at the time) the Tan Malaka-led national front Persatuan Perdjuangan.
+In January 1946, the party and its youth wing Pesindo, along with all other major political forces at the time, joined the Tan Malaka-led national front (Persatuan Perdjuangan).
 By February the same year, the Socialist Party had come to view the Persatuan Perdjuangan as an attempt to replace the existing government, and the party and Pesindo withdrew.
 Following their withdrawal, the Persatuan Perdjuangan was able to pressure Sjahrir to resign from his position as Prime Minister.
 Sukarno offered the Persatuan Perdjuangan to form a new cabinet, but such a government never materialized due to conflicts inside the front.
 As the Persatuan Perdjuangan couldn't form a government, Sjahrir was again offered to form a government.

 In May 1946 the government launched Konsentrasi Nasional, a coalition intended to compete with Persatuan Perdjuangan.
 The Socialist Party and Pesindo became core constituents of KN, along with the Communist Party of Indonesia (PKI), Masjumi, the Labour Party of Indonesia and various mass organizations.
 Soon, KN and Persatuan Perdjuangan clashed, as Persatuan Perdjuangan initiated militant struggle against the government.
 Sjahrir was kidnapped by Persatuan Perdjuangan (but was released soon thereafter).